Burton-Cabrera-Frank theory for surfaces with alternating step types: Burton-Cabrera-Frank theory for alternating step types

 where $D$ is the adatom diffusivity, $\tau$ is the adatom lifetime before evaporation, and $F$ is the deposition flux of adatoms per unit time and area.
-The four boundary conditions for the flux at the steps terminating each type of terrace can be written as
+The four boundary conditions for the flux at the steps terminating opposite sides of each type of terrace can be written as

-where $J_i$ is the adatom flux on terrace $i$, $\kappa_+^j$ and $\kappa_-^j$ are the kinetic coefficients for adatom attachment at a step of type $j = A$ or $B$ from below or above, respectively, $\kappa_0^j$ is the kinetic coefficient for transmission across the step, $\rho_{eq}^j$ is the equilibrium adatom density at a step of type $j$, and the $+$ or $-$ superscripts on $J_i$, $\rho_i$, and $\nabla \rho_i$ indicate evaluation at the terrace boundaries $y = + w_i/2$ or $y = - w_i/2$, respectively, where $w_i$ is the width of the terraces of type $i$ and the spatial coordinate $y$ is taken to be zero in the center of each terrace.
-As shown in Fig.~\ref{fig:BCF}, the negative ``upstairs" boundary of a terrace of type $i = \alpha$ $(\beta)$ at $y = -w_i/2$ is a step of type $j = B$ $(A)$, while the positive ``downstairs" boundary at $y = +w_i/2$ is a step of type $j = A$ $(B)$, respectively.
+where $J_i$ is the adatom surface flux on terrace $i$, $\kappa_+^j$ and $\kappa_-^j$ are the kinetic coefficients for adatom attachment at a step of type $j = A$ or $B$ from below or above, respectively, $\kappa_0^j$ is the kinetic coefficient for transmission across the step, and $\rho_\mathrm{eq}^j$ is the equilibrium adatom density at a step of type $j$.
 A standard positive Ehrlich-Schwoebel (ES) barrier is given by $\kappa_+^j > \kappa_-^j$.
+The $+$ or $-$ superscripts on $J_i$, $\rho_i$, and $\nabla_y \rho_i$ indicate evaluation at the terrace boundaries $y = + w_i/2$ or $y = - w_i/2$, respectively, where $w_i$ is the width of the terraces of type $i$ and the spatial coordinate $y$ is taken to be zero in the center of each terrace.
+While there is a well-established convention for the definition of $A$ and $B$ steps owing to their different structures \cite{1999_Xie_PRL82_2749,2001_Giesen_ProgSurfSci68_1}, the definition of the $\alpha$ and $\beta$ terraces is somewhat arbitrary.
+As shown in Figs.~\ref{fig:A_B} and~\ref{fig:BCF}, we adopt a convention in which the $\alpha$ terrace is above the $A$ step, and the $\beta$ terrace is above the $B$ step.

+The last term in Eqs.~(\ref{eq:bc1}-\ref{eq:bc4}) accounts for step transparency \cite{2003_Pierre-Louis_PRE68_021604,2003_Pierre-Louis_SurfSci529_114,2005_Krug_ISNM149_69,2007_Ranguelov_PRB75_245419}, a phenomenon in which adatoms cross the step to exchange between neighboring terraces without attachment at a kink site on the step.
+This process involves temporary adatom attachment to a step and some diffusion along the step, but with adatom detachment onto the opposite terrace before a kink is encountered.
+Since the processes occurring along the step (in the $x$ direction) cannot be explicitly considered in this one-dimensional model for diffusion normal to the steps (in the $y$ direction), the transmission coefficients $\kappa_0^j$ are introduced to account for adatom densities attached to the steps that are not in equilibrium with the kinks.
+Appendix A gives a simple model of line diffusion of adatoms along a step between kinks that allows the kinetic coefficients $\kappa_+^j$, $\kappa_-^j$, and $\kappa_0^j$ to be related to the line diffusivity, kink attachment coefficients, and kink density.

 The velocity $v_j$ of the $j$ type step can be obtained from the adatom fluxes arriving from each side, giving